 The proof of Theorem 1 is very long and complicated.
 Our attempts to extract from it any reasonable bound on how large $n$ should be for (1) to hold, failed.
 Actually, Faudree and Schelp \cite{fas}, already in 1975, stated that ``they feel" that (1) holds for all $n$.
 They did so when considering more general cases of $R(P_m,P_n,P_k)$ for paths of different lengths.
 We believe that the diagonal case deserves the status of a conjecture.

 \begin{con}[\cite{fas}] $R_3(P_n)=2n-2+(n\bmod 2)$ holds for all $n \ge 1$. \end{con}

-The appropriate critical colorings without monochromatic $P_n$ are known for all $n \ge 1$.
-For $n\ge 2$, one can obtain them by using a ``blow-up" of factorization of $K_4$.
-The partition of the edges of $K_4$ into 3 matchings $2K_2$ in 3 distinct colors gives a witness coloring for $R_3(P_3)>4$.
-For general odd $n=2m-1 \ge 5$, a witness coloring for $R_3(P_n)>4m-4$ can be obtained by blowing up each vertex of such colored $K_4$ into the sets of $m-1$ vertices, and coloring the edges within the new 4 sets arbitrarily.
+Let $N=2n-3+(n\bmod 2)$.
+It is known that $R_3(P_n) > N$ since one can find a $(P_n,P_n,P_n;N)$-coloring for all $n \ge 1$.
+For $n=1,2$, these are on an empty and one-element set of vertices, respectively.
+For $n=3$ and $N=4$, the partition of the edges of $K_4$ into 3 matchings $2K_2$ in 3 distinct colors gives a witness coloring for $R_3(P_3)>4$.
+For the general case, one can obtain a $(P_n,P_n,P_n;N)$-coloring by using a ``blow-up" of this factorization of $K_4$ as follows.
+For odd $n=2m-1 \ge 5$, a witness coloring for $R_3(P_n)>N=4m-4$ can be obtained by blowing up each vertex of such colored $K_4$ into a set of $m-1$ vertices, and coloring the edges within the new 4 sets arbitrarily.
 Similarly for $n=2m$, a witness coloring for $R_3(P_n)>4m-3$ can be obtained by blowing up three vertices of $K_4$ to $m-1$ vertices, and one to $m$ vertices (for more details see \cite{GRSS}).

-It is interesting to see (1) in the context of the conjectured values of three-color diagonal Ramsey numbers for cycles.
+It is interesting to compare (1) to the conjectured values of three-color diagonal Ramsey numbers for cycles.

 \begin{con}[\cite{erd}\cite{dzi}]

 \end{con}